noman-mnhasan/simply_multiBlockMesh/README.md

 4. Run the shell scripts (user input) to get a `blockMeshDict`.
 5. Run `blockMesh` using the created `blockMeshDict`
     1. Get the initial brick-like domain.
-    2. Add blocks/hexes as needed in the "exclusion list" in the user input (`manual action`).
+    2. Add blocks/hexes as needed in the "exclusion list" in the user input (after initial run).
-    3. Add edge definition if curved topology is needed (`manual action`).
+    3. Add edge definition if curved topology is needed (using the `block_edit_*py` file).
 5. Rerun the script with updated user input to get an `updated blockMeshDict`.
-6. Run `blockMesh` again to get updated mesh
+    1. Run `blockMesh` again to get updated mesh
-    1. Add the boundary information in the `blockMeshDict` file.
+7. Add boundaries/patch using the `block_edit_*py` file.

 <br>